saferpay/jsonapi/texts/ChapterTransaction.md

 #### Request

-This function allows a change of the authorization amount which was originally set by Initialize.<br> For the time being, this is only allowed for MasterPass business integration scenario and requires a flag having been set in the Initialize call.
+This function allows a change of the authorization amount which was originally set by Initialize.<br> It requires a flag having been set in the Initialize and is only available in specific use cases.

 <table class="table">
 	<thead>